Referral Services

 How Can I Find a Community Provider?

 The Counseling Center can help you determine what kind of help is appropriate for your needs, and we will continue to work with you to find a suitable mental health service provider.
-Call 410-704-2512 or stop by the front desk to schedule an appointment for referral services.
+Call 410-704-2512, stop by the front desk or go online to schedule an appointment for referral services.

 If you would be more comfortable assessing counseling services on your own, the counseling center webpage offers a Community Provider Database that can help you to arrange for outside help.